Alirezaprogramerrd99/Alirezaprogramerrd99/README.md

 # About me

-I’m a BSc student of computer engineering at Shahid Beheshti University and I fiercely love programming thus, I always strive to learn new things.
-Additionally, I possess the Motivation to confront many challenges and obstacles with my programming skills.
-I have experience in various frameworks and technologies related to AI, software, and hardware.
-I usually exercise, listen to classical music, and play guitar for amusement.
+I hold a BSc in Computer Engineering from Shahid Beheshti University.
+With a deep passion for programming and development, I am constantly learning new frameworks and programming languages.
+My experience spans a variety of projects in AI, software, and hardware development.
+In my free time, I enjoy exercising, listening to classical music, and playing the guitar.

 my email: alireza.rashidi3034@gmail.com